Gourang97/Crime-Classification-MulticlassClassification-PySpark/README.md

 # PySpark
 This repository will includes various ML projects coded with PySpark.

-# 1. Firstly, I have implemented a Mutliclass Classification problem using Pyspark
+# Task 1 - Mutliclass Classification problem using Pyspark-
+Problem Statement is to classify San Francisco Crime Description into 33 pre-defined categories.